-The Corporate Governance and HR Committee has used the comparative groups set forth below to determine all aspects of executive compensation for fiscal 2014.
-The comparative groups were established for fiscal 2013 considering the size, financial performance and market capitalization of the companies, as well as their sectors of activity, as part of a complete review of executive compensation by the Committee.
+The Corporate Governance and HR Committee used the comparative groups set forth below to determine all aspects of executive compensation for fiscal 2015.
+The comparative groups were established for fiscal 2013 considering the size, financial performance and market capitalization of the companies, as well as their sectors of activity, and modified for fiscal 2015 as part of a review of executive compensation by the Committee.
 The comparative groups reflect the size of the Company, geographic markets in which it operated and the responsibilities of its executive officers at that time.

-The Canadian Comparative Group (the "CDN Comparative Group") is composed of seven companies in the agri-food sector and three companies in the retail distribution and sales sector of the food industry, and the US Comparative Group is composed of ten companies in the food industry.
+For fiscal 2015, the Canadian Comparative Group is composed of six companies in the agri-food sector and four companies in the retail distribution and sales sector of the food industry, and the US Comparative Group is composed of thirteen companies in the food processing industry.